ClemensRiederer/TinyLoRa-BME280_v1.1/README.md

 * PB3 ---> CS BME280 (Slave Select)
 * PB4 ---> NSS RFM95 (Slave Select)

+⋅⋅⋅You can have properly indented paragraphs within list items.
 ⋅⋅⋅And the Universal Serial Interface pins
 * SCK
 * DO